National Front (UK): Tyndall's second leadership: 1976–1982

-In the 1979 general election, the NF contested more seats than any insurgent party since Labour in 1918; it nevertheless performed badly.This decline may have been due to increased anti-fascist campaigning over preceding years, or because of the Conservatives' increasingly restrictive stance on immigration under Margaret Thatcher attracted many votes that previously went to the Front.
+In the 1979 general election, the NF contested more seats than any insurgent party since Labour in 1918; it nevertheless performed badly.
+This decline may have been due to increased anti-fascist campaigning over preceding years, or because of the Conservatives' increasingly restrictive stance on immigration under Margaret Thatcher attracted many votes that previously went to the Front.
 NF membership had also declined.

 Although Tyndall and Webster had been longstanding comrades, in the late 1970s Tyndall began to blame his old friend for the party's problems.
 Tyndall was upset with Webster's attempts to encourage far-right skinheads and football hooligans to join the NF, as well as allegations that Webster had been making sexual advances toward the party's young men.
 In October 1979 he urged the NF directorate to call for Webster's resignation, but was refused.
 Tyndall resigned in January 1980, complaining of a "foul stench of perversion" in the party.
 In June, he founded the New National Front (NNF), which claimed that a third of the NF's membership defected to it.

 Strasserites and the Flag Group: 1983–1990

 After Tyndall's departure, Andrew Brons became party chair, with Webster remaining as National Activities Organiser.
 Webster was ousted from all paid positions in 1983 by a faction led by Nick Griffin and Joe Pearce.
 In May 1985, this faction – who adhered to the Strasserite variant of Nazism – secured control of the party's directorate and suspended the membership of their opponents.
 Their focus was not on electoral success but on developing an activist elite consisting largely of working-class urban youths; its supporters became known as "Political Soldiers".
 The Strasserites officially reformulated their party along a centralised cadre system at the November 1986 AGM.
 Their ideology was influenced by their strong links with members of an Italian fascist militia, the Nuclei Armati Rivoluzionari (NAR), who were hiding in London after the Bologna massacre.
 Like the NAR, the NF Strasserites emphasised the far-right ideology of the Third Position, which they presented as being opposed to both capitalism and Marxist-oriented socialism.
 They were also influenced by the Nouvelle Droite, a French far-right movement that advocated long-term strategies of cultural influence to achieve their goals.

-In 1983, the National Front was taken over by a faction led by Nick Griffin (left) and Joe Pearce (right), who were then followers of "Strasserism", the "left Nazism" of German fascist ideologue Otto Strasser.
+In 1983, the National Front was taken over by a faction led by Nick Griffin (left) and Joe Pearce (right), who were then followers of Strasserism.